Agonist-Antagonist Neural Coordination without Mechanical Coupling after Targeted Muscle Reinnervation: Results

-Across all tasks, 15, 78, and 19 motor units were reliably decomposed from agonist reinnervated muscles in P1, P2, and P3 (average number: 2.5$\pm$1.2\%, 4.9$\pm$2.4\%, 4.5$\pm$2.4\%), and 11, 61, 12 motor units were decomposed from corresponding antagonist reinnervated muscles (average number: 1.8$\pm$1.6\%, 3.8$\pm$1.5\%, 3.5$\pm$0.6\%).
-Importantly, since visual feedback was provided only for the agonist muscles, motor units recorded from the antagonist muscles reflected natural coactivation patterns.
+For P1,2,3, considering all recorded tasks, a total of 15, 78 and 19 motor units were reliably decomposed from intramuscular recordings of agonist reinnervated muscles, respectively (average number of motor units per task 2.5$\pm$1.2\% in P1, P2 4.9$\pm$2.4\% and 4.5$\pm$2.4\%); 11, 61, 12 motor units were decomposed from corresponding antagonist reinnervated muscles (average number of motor units per task 1.8$\pm$1.6\% in P1, 3.8$\pm$1.5\% in P2, and 3.5$\pm$0.6\% in P3).
+Importantly, because participants received visual feedback exclusively on the EMG activity of the agonist reinnervated muscle, motor units detected in the antagonist reinnervated muscle reflect the intrinsic agonist–antagonist motor commands generated during task execution.